 What is Subscriber Status?

-In Salesforce Marketing Cloud, a subscriber’s status indicates their deliverability and interaction state.
+In Salesforce Marketing Cloud Engagement, a subscriber’s status indicates their deliverability and interaction state.
 The system automatically updates these status based on engagement, bounces, and unsubscribes.

 In Salesforce Marketing Cloud (SFMC), every subscriber has a status that reflects their current relationship with your email communications.
 Understanding these statuses helps you maintain compliance, improve deliverability, and ensure proper list hygiene.